'Tasting Colours stands out as best practice'

 Individual change programmes

-One to one, person centric, non directive, evaluated programme proven to increase the life purpose, tools and resources required to achieve health outcomes and increase engagement with better life choices
+One to one, person centric, non directive, evaluated programme proven to increase the life purpose, tools and resources required to achieve health outcomes and increase engagement with the 5 ways to wellbeing

 Measurement and evaluation